valerangel/Juego/README.md

 This game is a personal project developed in Java for fun and learning.

-It's a two player's fighting game, 1 versus 1.
+It's a two player's fighting game in 2D, 1 versus 1.
 Each one selects one of the 5 unique characters and has to low the other's health to 0.
 The characters are:
   - Planet: A big body with an epileptic satellite that deals a lot of DPS when it's over the enemy.
 It's very strong and have a lot of health, but slow.
 It's medium-hard difficulty to play.
   - Melee: A tiny body that can be raged so it increases a lot his speed, but he gets tired.
 His stats are